stanete/stanete.github.io/_posts/2018-09-13-machine-learning-without-hype.md

 The easiest and most common way to get started is with an iPython notebook.
 That way we can start playing with some machine learning libraries and models right away.

-The fastest way to get an iPython notebook up and runnign is using a [docker](https://www.docker.com) :whale: container.
+The fastest way to get an iPython notebook up and runnign is using a [docker](https://www.docker.com) 🐳 container.
 After installing docker just run the following command in your working repository:

 ```
 docker run -p 8888:8888 -v $(pwd):/src stanete/scikit-learn